hyper-space-io/QuickStart/README.md

 About
 =================================
 This repository provides a sandbox that allows users to experiment with the HyperSpace engine.
-This code can be modified to run with any NoSQL or vector data, but in its current form it is designed to run over one the qdrant benchmark datasets,  https://github.com/qdrant/ann-filtering-benchmark-datasets#data
+There are multiple datasets, allowing classic, vector and hybrid search.

 Introduction
 =================================